Jimi Hendrix at 23 Brook Street

 On 14 September 1997, 23 Brook Street was chosen for an English Heritage Blue Plaque commemorating his life and work.
 It is the only officially recognised Hendrix residence in the world.

-The Handel House Museum opened in November 2001and the flat is currently the museum's administrative offices.
+Handel House opened in November 2001and the flat is currently its administrative offices.